jamestiotio/fcs/labs/lab1/lab1b_linux.md

 Typically the file owner is a (single) user who created the file, the file's group is used to group other users who may want to access the file, and the other users are the remaining users.

 The access rights for _each_ of those three classes of users can be described in a short string, e.g. `r-x` for read and execution rights.
-The rights of all three types of users together yield a longer string, e.g. `rw-r–r–` for a ﬁle which can be read and written by the owner, but only read by everyone else.
+The rights of all three types of users together yield a longer string, e.g. `rw-r–r–` for a file which can be read and written by the owner, but only read by everyone else.

 **Example**